hmilan/qmminpdb/README.md

 # qmminpdb

-Converts output of some ab intio QM programs into a file in PDB format Currently understands GAMESS & Gaussian as input.
+Converts output of some ab intio QM programs into a file in the PDB format.
+Currently understands GAMESS & Gaussian as input.
 It produces PDB file by default but one can specify also xyz format, mainly for more accuracy, because PDB has only 3 digits after decimal point.

-For QM minimization file it makes a file which is ready for animation in VMD program!
+For a QM minimization file it produces a file which is ready for the animation in the VMD program!

 Running the program without any parameters gives a short usage.